juhariis/ess/EuropeanSocialSurvey.md

 Mostly the distributions at this level do not seem significantly skewed.

+Concern: This could be an effect from averaging over all data and could hide potential time-dependent or country-dependent skew impacting later analysis.
+However, at this stage we will assume that there are no issues that would require making elaborate transformations like what we experimented with in the first analysis of `happy` earlier.
+Perhaps later.

 ### Weights

-Next we apply proper weights for the selected indicators to get meaningful averages.
+Next we apply post stratification weights for the selected indicators to get meaningful averages.

 ``` r
 ds_subset_50_ave <- ds_subset_50 %>%